Terms & Conditions

 - Itineraries may require a waiting period between flights.

-- Flights may be operated by a code share partner of the carrier.
+- Flights may be operated by a partner airline of the carrier.
 Please check with your travel consultant at the time of booking to confirm.

 - Unless otherwise stated, advertised price is per person, based on return airfares and prepaid airfare taxes only.